 - Untreated bedsores

 - The unexplained disappearance of funds from bank accounts

 Who Is Liable for Nursing Home Abuse & Neglect?

 If you believe that you or an elderly loved one is a victim of nursing home abuse, you can file a claim against a variety of parties, including:

 - The institutions and facilities who employ such parties

-Our team of nursing home abuse attorneys at The Anastopoulo Law Firm is available to help protect your rights and get compensation for your injuries.
+Our team of South Carolina nursing home abuse attorneys at The Anastopoulo Law Firm is available to help protect your rights and work to recover compensation for your injuries and other losses.